2018 FAQ – 2019 coming soon

 Is Pride free to attend?

-Pride is a donation entry, everyone will be asked for £3 on entry if they can afford to pay it, however we remain committed to making it accessible for all.
+Pride is a donation entry, everyone will be asked for £3 on entry if they can afford to pay it, however we remain committed to making it accessible for all so if you cannot pay you are still able to come and enjoy Pride.
 Why not get a supporter wristband for £5 and you will save money all day, there are also £15 Day +Night wristbands available for the Pride Afterparties!
-Buy them online from Bristol Ticket Shop *booking fees apply or from the Pride Hub ahead of the day
+Buy them online from Tikk *booking fees apply or from the Pride Hub ahead of the day

 Wristbands – Tell Me MORE!